-The National Forum provides a strategic and cross-sectoral view of what is needed to improve the delivery of Adult Support and Protection across Scotland.
-The Forum will assist Scotlish Government and delivery partners in identifying the workstreams required to improve the assurance and operation of Adult Support and Protection and its interface with existing and developing legislative and policy areas.
+The National Forum provides a strategic and cross sectoral view of what is needed to improve the delivery of adult support and protection across Scotland.
+The Forum will assist Scotlish Government and delivery partners in identifying the workstreams required to

-The Scottish Government also supports the role of the National Adult Protection Co-ordinator - this role involves making connections to build stronger local networks and to improve the co-ordination, development and dissemination of best practice, as well as promoting joint working between Adult Protection Committees.
+The Scottish Government also supports the role of the National Adult Protection Coordinator - this role involves making connections to build stronger local networks and to improve the co-ordination, development and dissemination of best practice, as well as promoting joint working between Adult Protection Committees

-The National Improvement Plan has identified 6 main areas:
+The National Improvement Plan has identified 6 main areas

 - Assurance and Inspection

 - Governance and Leadership

-- Data and Outcomes
+- Data and outcomes

 - Policy

 - Practice Improvement

 - Prevention

-3.5 Tayside Collaboration of Independent Chairs and Lead Officer
+3.5 Tayside collaboration of Independent chairs and Lead officer

-The Independent Chairs, Lead Officers, Police Scotland and NHS Tayside meet regularly in Tayside to co-ordinate work that provides consistency for regional partners and identifies common areas of ASP work.
+The Independent Chairs, Lead Officers, Police Scotland and NHS Tayside meet regularly in Tayside to coordinate work that provides consistency for regional partners and identifies common areas of ASP work.

-Work ongoing includes:
+Work ongoing includes

-- completed update of Tayside Multi-Agency Operational Guidance (launched February 2020) which includes joint policies in relation to chronologies and information sharing; - a short life working party led by NHS ASP Lead and Police Scotland was convened to look at the overlap of processes in relation to adverse incidents and a paper is being presented to all three Chief Officer Groups.

-- Learning and Development Framework has been agreed and new courses have been developed that can be accessed by all staff across Tayside; - work has commenced on developing a Tayside reporting template for ASP activities which will allow for benchmarking.
+- Completed update of Tayside Multi-agency Operational Guidance (launched February 2020) which includes joint policies in relation to chronologies and information sharing - A short life working party led by NHS ASP lead and Police Scotland was convened to look at the overlap of processes in relation to adverse incidents and a paper is being presented to all three Chief Officer Groups. - Learning and Development Framework has been agreed and new courses have been developed that can be accessed by all staff across Tayside. - Work has commenced on developing a Tayside reporting template for ASP activities which will allow for benchmarking.